UNINETTSigma2/documentation/training/nris_talks/2024-11-28-nris-talks.md

 This is a follow up webinar to our previous [NRIS Talks on EESSI](https://documentation.sigma2.no/training/nris_talks/2024-10-03-nris-talks.html).

 Content:
-- Overview to EESSI
+- Brief overview of EESSI’s goals and benefits
-- Overview to EasyBuild
+- Overview of EasyBuild and its role in HPC
 - Building on top of EESSI with EasyBuild
-- Live demo
+- Live Demo building Software using EasyBuild on top of EESSI
-- Related information
+- Achievements and Upcoming Topics
 - Q&A

 ## Who Should Attend?